 Tara Youngblood

 And so what it really talks about is that there's always an order of operations where your body's going to have to prioritize.
-Sleep is going to have a higher priority than just sexual hormones and in the scheme of what it's doing, so it's going to prioritize sleep.
+Sleep is going to have a higher priority in the scheme of what it's doing, so it's going to prioritize sleep.
 So if you can get the cooler part to go to sleep, it's not going to trigger the hot flashes the same.
 So you may still have some of those slight symptoms, but you're not going to be aware of it if you can achieve deep sleep.

 So once you're in deep sleep, you can recover, you're going to actually have less symptoms during the day because that sleep time allows your body to actually manage hormones better.
 All of those hormones are managed during some of that sleep process.